 Step 5: Monitor Your Results

 You can analyze the results of your efforts directly through Twitter, but CRM systems or social media monitoring tools also provide this service.
-In addition to monitoring the success of your social media posts you may also need to set up methods for tracking the impact of your activities on your website traffic.
-This can be done with Google Webmaster tools (now called Google Search Console) and Google Analytics.
+In addition to monitoring the success of your social media posts, you may also need to set up methods for tracking the impact of your activities on your website traffic.
+This can be done with Google Webmaster Tools (now called Google Search Console) and Google Analytics.

 Your choice will depend upon the extent of your efforts in this area and what works best for you.
 Always determine the goals and the metrics you will track before you engage in any sort of focused campaign so you can measure the results and adjust your strategy based on whether or not the campaign meets expectations.

 Lead generation on social media requires time, planning, and effort.
 Don’t let anyone tell you otherwise.
 Experiment with different things to figure out what works for you.
 Just when you think you’ve got it down, the rules will change and you will have to adjust.
 That is just the nature of marketing in our technologically advanced world.
-Twitter can be a wonderful source of leads for many types of business.
+Twitter can be a wonderful source of leads for many types of businesses.
 Although B2C seems to leverage Twitter more effectively at this time, B2B is in its infancy and growing so there are opportunities to get ahead of the pack.

 The reputation and appeal of using social media for marketing is the relatively low cost, but this may not remain the case for long.
 Social media platforms need to make money too and they are looking to marketers to help with this.
 Twitter is certainly no exception.
-But if Twitter is where your customers are, you need be there too and you will find a way to make it work for you.
+But if Twitter is where your customers are, you need to be there too and you will find a way to make it work for you.